 Children and teens may deal with school changes for many reasons.
 They may be struggling with pressure, exhaustion, or too many after-school activities.
 However, some changes come from drug and alcohol use.

 For example, have your child’s grades dropped recently?
 Pay close attention if they have low grades in subjects they used to succeed in.
-Skipping classes, especially when they never skipped classes in the past, may also indicate drug use.
+Skipping classes, especially when they never skipped classes, may also indicate drug use.

 Loss of Friendships